Ritu Beri: Beyond the Label

 The Recipe to my Success

 I always wanted to be a doctor.
-Complete with stethoscope and a black bag for my medical tools I must honestly admit my doctoral ambitions were somewhat thwarted by the fact that I spent more time musing over how the wardrobe of the medical team should look rather than on the more noble and gory aspects of the trade.
-Mentally, I was always designing the doctor’s over coat with an interesting pocket detail for his stethoscope.
-My mind would buzz with designs for dressing up the nurses, designing starched headgear and improvising their aprons, adding frills at the hem.
+Complete with stethoscope and a black bag for my medical tools.
+I must honestly admit my doctoral ambitions were somewhat thwarted by the fact that I spent more time musing over how the wardrobe of the medical team should look rather than on the more noble and gory aspects of the trade.
+Mentally, I was always designing the doctor’s overcoat with an interesting pocket detail for his stethoscope.
+My mind would buzz with designs for dressing up the nurses, designing starched headgear, and improvising their aprons, adding frills at the hem.

 It didn’t take me long to figure out that this was my calling.